 ABBR: AADE.
 A multidisciplinary association dedicated to empowering health care professionals with the knowledge and skills to provide diabetes education, management, and support.

 ABBR: AACC.
 A U.S.-based international association of clinical laboratory scientists including clinical chemists, microbiologists, pathologists, hematologists, and medical technologists.

 ABBR: AARC.
 The professional association for respiratory care practitioners in the U.S.

 ABBR: AARP.
 The largest voluntary association of older adults (retired or not) in the U.S., with a membership of more than 30 million.
 The association lobbies on behalf of its members, sponsors research on aging, operates a mail-order pharmaceutical service and insurance plan, and publishes magazines and other literature for older adults.

 American Board of Internal Medicine

 ABBR: ABIM.
 The professional oversight group in the U.S. that sets the standards for the training and professional certification of internists and subspecialists in internal medicine.

 ABBR: ABC.
 A nonprofit organization that disseminates information about herbal medicines to the media, the public, and the scientific and professional communities.
 ABC publishes HerbalGram, a quarterly journal, and other reference material.

 American College of Rheumatology

 ABBR: ACR.
-An organization of health care professionals and scientists whose primary goals are to study and treat arthritis and other diseases of bones and joints.
-The ...
+An organization of health care professionals and scientists whose primary goals are ...